caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 <h3><a name="_Toc485150905"><span lang=EN-GB>Enabling root user:</span></a></h3>

-<p class=MsoNormal><span lang=EN-GB>Since by default the “root” disabled it
+<p class=MsoNormal><span lang=EN-GB>Since by default the Â“rootÂ” disabled it
-can’t be used.
+canÂ’t be used.
 You might want to enable it for certain purposes like e.g. enabling the root user for samba file server to get full access to the directories from a PC (see chapter setup samba server) </span></p>

 <p class=MsoNormal><b><span lang=EN-GB>NOTE:</span></b><span lang=EN-GB> There
-is a reason for the “root” being disabled!
+is a reason for the Â“rootÂ” being disabled!
 Enabling the user is allowing full access to the Raspbian and therefore creating a security risk.
 Please always consider whether you really want to enable this user!</span></p>